AltahhanAi/Data_Science/docs/content/unit2/02_04_measuring_performance.md

   <figcaption><strong>Figure 4.22</strong> Confusion matrix normalised. </figcaption>
 </figure>

-Different sources uses these two formatting as well.
-On the right also you can see the same confusion matrix after normalisation.
+Different sources use these two formats as well.
+In Figure 4.22 you can see the same confusion matrix after normalisation.
 We normalise by dividing each entry by the sum along the **true label axis**.
 Below you will see an example that clarifies this.

 <figure role="group">
   <img src="../images/DS_IMG083.png" alt="Confusion matrix, without normalisation." />